 With automated cameras and systems pointing everywhere it seems impossible to avoid the unblinking gaze of Big Brother.
-That is, unless you know how to find an exploit in the system.
+That is, unless you know how to find an 'exploit' (computer-speak for a loophole) in the system.

 An American information security researcher who goes by the handle of “Droogie” thought he had figured out an ingenious exploit with the word “null”, and registered his car under a custom number plate with the words “NULL” as a joke to fool the system.